Spanish utilities step up tax fight, fear losses

-MADRID Top Spanish energy groups Iberdrola (IBE.MC), Endesa (ELE.MC) and Gas Natural (GAS.MC) have stepped up a last-ditch campaign against new taxes looming for the sector, warning the government that the reforms could wipe out their profits in the country.
+MADRID, July 21 Top Spanish energy groups Iberdrola, Endesa and Gas Natural have stepped up a last-ditch campaign against new taxes looming for the sector, warning the government that the reforms could wipe out their profits in the country.

 The three companies took their grievances to Spanish Prime Minister Mariano Rajoy, with a letter requesting an urgent meeting ahead of reforms that could come by the end of the month, according to a source at a top utility.